Parametric transformations between the Heun and Gauss hypergeometric functions: Introduction

-Recall that if $\lambda$ is a local (characteristic) exponent at a regular singularity $z=t$ of the Fuchsian differential equation, then in a neighborhood of $z=t$ there is a local solution $y(z)=(z-t)^{\lambda}\sum_{k=0}^{\infty}\alpha_k(z-t)^k.$ Accordingly, the hypergeometric equation (\ref{HGE}) with general $\A,\B,\C$ has the following local bases of solutions:

-The local exponent differences at singular points are (up to a sign) equal to $1-\C$, $\C-\A-\B$ and $\A-\B$, respectively.
-In this paper we assume that the local exponent differences are non-negative.
-The information about singularities and local exponents is encoded in the Riemann scheme for (\ref{HGE}): Recall that Fuchsian equations with 3 singularities are defined uniquely by their singularities and local exponents.
-This is not generally true for classes of Fuchsian equations with more singularities; {\em accessory parameters} are then needed to specify a Fuchsian equation.
+so that the local exponents at $z=0$ for the hypergeometric equation are $0,1-C$, etc. Recall that Fuchsian equations with 3 singularities are defined uniquely by their singularities and the local exponents.
+This is not generally true for Fuchsian equations with more singularities.
+In particular, $q$ is an {\em accessory parameter} of Heun's equation.